The Fandom

 The Fandom is a 2020 independent documentary film focusing on the history and cultural influence of the furry fandom.
 Directed by filmmakers Ash Kreis and Eric Risher, it was released digitally and on Blu-Ray on July 3, 2020.
-The film is Kreis' directorial debut.
+The film is Kreis's directorial debut.

 Synopsis

 The Fandom focuses on the furry fandom's early history and evolution as an internet community.
-The documentary features interviews from figures within the fandom, including Mark Merlino and Rod O'Riley (founders of ConFurence, the first furry convention), Joe Strike (author of Furry Nation, a book documenting the history of the fandom), and Samuel Conway, chairman of the Anthrocon convention.
+The documentary features interviews from figures within the fandom, including Mark Merlino and Rod O'Riley (founders of ConFurence, the first furry convention), Joe Strike (author of Furry Nation and Furry Planet, books documenting the history of the fandom), and Samuel Conway, chairman of Pittsburgh's Anthrocon convention.
 These interviews are interspersed with footage from past and current furry conventions.

 Production

 The Fandom was funded through Kickstarter with a budget of $32 thousand.
 Director Ash Kreis described to Pittsburgh Post-Gazette that despite recent positivity of furry fandom coverage, she wanted to put several misconceptions to rest and show the community in its true form.

 The Fandom marks the directorial debut for Kreis, who previously worked in the production team for films like Being Evel.